clartaq/cwiki/resources/private/md/CWiki_FAQ.md

 Similar to the "Why Users?" question, it's a matter of keeping things separate when you have more than one user.

-It can make initially signing in a bit more of a hassle every time you do it, but you can have your browser remember you login credentials if you want.
+It can make initially signing in a bit more of a hassle every time you do it, but you can have your browser remember your login credentials if you want.

 #### Why Doesn't the Content of a Page Use the Entire Width of the Browser Window? <a name="Why_Doesn't_the_Content_of_a_Page_Use_the_Entire_Width_of_the_Browser_Window?"></a> ####